Quantcast

 Shutterstock

-Let's say you don't feel like the reconnect option with your supervisor or the update meeting with management are feasible to do alone.
+Let's say you don't feel like the reconnect option with your supervisor or the update meeting with management is feasible to do alone.
 Another option is to partner with some of your other coworkers who may be working on similar or related projects to then create a joint review session with management.
 While the attention will not be solely on you, your work can be seen alongside others and can potentially spark separate conversations as management seeks to gain better insight into the results each of you have delivered.

 Option 4: